HappenedByProxy/USW-Referencing/README.md

 ## Ways to help
 Please create pull issues that can fix the following things:

-- Italicise corporate authors
+- Italicise web pages with no authors.
-- Add an e-book source
+- Add an e-book source?

 ## Installation